KRAS

 The K-Ras protein is a GTPase, a class of enzymes which convert the nucleotide guanosine triphosphate (GTP) into guanosine diphosphate (GDP).
 In this way the K-Ras protein acts like a switch that is turned on and off by the GTP and GDP molecules.
 To transmit signals, it must be turned on by attaching (binding) to a molecule of GTP.
 The K-Ras protein is turned off (inactivated) when it converts the GTP to GDP.
 When the protein is bound to GDP, it does not relay signals to the nucleus.

 The gene product of KRAS, the K-Ras protein, was first found as a p21 GTPase.
 Like other members of the ras subfamily of GTPases, the K-Ras protein is an early player in many signal transduction pathways.
-K-Ras is usually tethered to cell membranes because of the presence of an isoprene group on its C-terminus.
+K-Ras is usually tethered to cell membranes because of the farnesylation of its C-terminus.
 There are two protein products of the KRAS gene in mammalian cells that result from the use of alternative exon 4 (exon 4A and 4B respectively): K-Ras4A and K-Ras4B.
 These proteins have different structures in their C-terminal region and use different mechanisms to localize to cellular membranes, including the plasma membrane.